-The Woodside One Wheelers (WOW) are a juggling & unicycling performing arts group based out of Woodside Elementary School located in Topsham Maine, co-founded and directed by Eric Pulsifer.
+The Nationally recognized Woodside One Wheelers (often referred as WOW) are a juggling & unicycling performing arts group based out of Woodside Elementary School located in Topsham Maine, co-founded and directed by Eric Pulsifer.
 WOW was officially established in 2006 and held their first show with 25 students performing juggling and stilt walking acts and 3 students performing on unicycles.
-The program has now grown to include 75 performers (ranging from ages 8-20) often beginning in our summer camps and then officially becoming a member in grade 3 and continuing into college- consisting of 55 short style unicycle riders including 32 performance riders on five foot giraffe unicycles and a few highly skilled riders on two & three wheel unicycles rising over seven feet.
+The program has now grown to over 80 performers (ranging from ages 8-20) often beginning in our summer camps and then officially becoming a member in grade 3 and continuing into college- consisting of 55 short style unicycle riders including 32 performance riders on five foot giraffe unicycles and a few highly skilled riders on two & three wheel unicycles rising over seven feet.

 - 2010 National Cherry Blossom Festival Parade,